brunacorreia/google-it-automation-with-python/README.md

 # GOOGLE IT AUTOMATION WITH PYTHON
 Repository created to keep track of Google IT Automation With Python, a course developed by Google and designed to teach how to program with Python and how to use Python to automate common system administration tasks.
 Also, the course will teach how to use Git and GitHub, troubleshoot and debug complex problems, and apply automation at scale by using configuration management and the Cloud.
-#### This repository follows Coursera Honor Code.
+#### This repository follows <a href="https://www.coursera.org/about/terms#honor-code">Coursera Honor Code<a/>.
 Therefore, the codes created for the exercises of this course are not allowed to be published so other students may find the resolution by themselves.
 _____

 Google IT Automation With Python is segmented into 6 units: